 Answers to these questions also need to be specified in your business continuity plan.

-5. Physical disruption
+5. Physical Disruption

 Fire drills are one of the most critical company-wide drills that must be completed annually.
-There may already be a local fire code compliance in your area, but if not, it’s vital to conduct a fire drill regardless.
+There may already be local fire code compliance in your area, but if not, it’s vital to conduct a fire drill regardless.

-Similar to a fire drill, you can test response to other situations, like natural disasters (e.g., earthquake, tornadoes, storms) or other critical situations (active shooter, bomb threat, etc.).
+Similar to a fire drill, you can test disaster recovery response to other situations, like natural disasters (e.g., earthquake, tornadoes, storms) or other critical situations (active shooter, bomb threat, etc.).
 These exercises will help familiarize everyone with emergency procedures and safety steps to take.

 6. Emergency Communication

 Being able to communicate during a disaster or an emergency can provide a lifeline.
 Yet, the most disruptive events—hurricanes, floods, tornadoes—are very likely to leave you with no traditional means of staying in contact.